nssanch/teaching_datasci/game_of_life/GOL_03.md

 # Ways to the Game of Life -- The Third Way

-*Here we continue upon our dual-purpose journey: to learn Pyton by implementing a version of Conway's Game of Life.
+*Here we continue upon our dual-purpose journey: to learn Python by implementing a version of Conway's Game of Life.
 Here we assume you have completed the previous two notebooks to your satisfaction.*